gitter-badger/jss-3/README.md

 # jss
-JSS is a single point of development, hybrid abstraction of css and javascript
+JSS is a single point of development, hybrid abstraction of css and javascript.